developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/decoders/index.md

 **Security Level -** Options: Security level 0, Security Level 1, Security Level 2 and Security Level 3.

-### Discrete 2 of 5
+### Discrete 2of5

-**Length1 [endnote1] -** To decode a Discrete 2 of 5 symbol with a specific length range, set this value to the lower limit.
-For example, to decode Discrete 2 of 5 symbols containing between 4 and 12 characters, this value would be set to 4.
+**Length1 [endnote1] -** To decode a Discrete 2of5 symbol with a specific length range, set this value to the lower limit.
+For example, to decode Discrete 2of5 symbols containing between 4 and 12 characters, this value would be set to 4.

-**Length2 [endnote1] -** To decode a Discrete 2 of 5 symbol with a specific length range, set this value to the upper limit.
-For example, to decode Discrete 2 of 5 symbols containing between 4 and 12 characters, this value would be set to 12.
+**Length2 [endnote1] -** To decode a Discrete 2of5 symbol with a specific length range, set this value to the upper limit.
+For example, to decode Discrete 2of5 symbols containing between 4 and 12 characters, this value would be set to 12.

 **Redundancy -** Sets the reader to read the barcode twice before accepting data.

 ------

-### Interleaved 2 of 5
+### Interleaved 2of5

-**Length1 [endnote1] -** To decode an Interleaved 2 of 5 symbol with a specific length range, set this value to the lower limit.
-For example, to decode Interleaved 2 of 5 symbols containing between 4 and 12 characters, this value would be set to 4.
+**Length1 [endnote1] -** To decode an Interleaved 2of5 symbol with a specific length range, set this value to the lower limit.
+For example, to decode Interleaved 2of5 symbols containing between 4 and 12 characters, this value would be set to 4.

-**Length2 [endnote1] -** To decode an Interleaved 2 of 5 symbol with a specific length range, set this value to the upper limit.
-For example, to decode Interleaved 2 of 5 symbols containing between 4 and 12 characters, this value would be set to 12.
+**Length2 [endnote1] -** To decode an Interleaved 2of5 symbol with a specific length range, set this value to the upper limit.
+For example, to decode Interleaved 2of5 symbols containing between 4 and 12 characters, this value would be set to 12.

 **Redundancy -** Sets the reader to read the barcode twice before accepting data.